danintel/sawtooth-faq/transaction-processing.rst

 -----------------------------------
 This is a message from the Hyperledger Sawtooth blockchain's Validator.
 A timeout occurred when the Validator was checking connections with all the registered transaction processors.
 If a transaction processor does not respond, it is removed from the list.

 Some possible causes: the transaction processor (TP) died.
 Check that the TP process is still running (check in the Docker container if you are running docker).
 Check network connectivity if the TP is on another host or another virtual machine.
 Check the message logs.
 Perhaps the TP is "frozen" or hanging or has a bug.
-Add logging messages (using LOGGER).
+Add logging messages (using ``LOGGER.info()` for Python or Rust log4rs ``info!()``).

 What does this message mean: ``Block . . . rejected due to state root hash mismatch`` ?
 ----------------------------